Sheikh Zayed Cricket Stadium: International fixtures

 Among the stadium's most memorable events were two charity matches between rivals Pakistan and India in April 2006.
 These matches were played to support the survivors of the 2005 Pakistan earthquake.
 The series was expected to raise $10 million for earthquake relief.

 Many other international series have been played on the ground.
 Following the 2009 attack on the Sri Lanka national cricket team, Pakistan was unable to host home matches and played a number of home series matches in the UAE, including series against Australia, England, West Indies, New Zealand, South Africa and Sri Lanka.

 ICC 2021 T20 World Cup

 The 2021 ICC Men's T20 World Cup is the first ICC tournament to be hosted by the UAE.
 It began on 17 October and will run to 14 November.
 Four first round matches were hosted in Abu Dhabi, with 10 Super 12 matches and a semi-final also being held at the stadium.

+Afghanistan National Cricket Team

+Due to security concerns around playing matches against other international teams in Afghanistan itself (especially since the Talibans return to power in 2021), the Afghan National Cricket Team has played home matches at the stadium since 2010.